hpaulkeeler/posts/README.md

 Examples including simulating a homogeneous Poisson point process on a disk and triangle.

-See that individual posts for more details.
+See the individual posts for more details.